Profirator/project-config/docs/master.md

 The FIWARE PoC for the city of Lübeck is not:
 - Production ready
 - High available
+- For public usage
+- Security tested by 3rd party.

 ### Overall Architecture / structure